SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-01/2020-10-02-myrtle-yukonGold.md

 <i>SENIOR WEDNESDAY.</I>

 <center>~</center>

-<i>Once she gets home, she throws the sack on the counter inelegantly.
+<br><i>Once she gets home, she throws the sack on the counter inelegantly.
 She had had to insist that she didn't need paper or plastic, nor had she brought her own shopping bag.
 She simply wanted to carry the bag of potatoes home with her bare hands. </i>

 <i>Slowly, scared, she plugs in the crockpot.
 The stench of burning dust rises from the interior of the appliance. </i>

-### MYRTLE MARSCAPONE ###
+#### MYRTLE MARSCAPONE

 > (softly) UGH...

-<i>The smell reminds her of a time long-past and she feels suddenly embarrassed, thinking of her cauldron.</i>
+<br><i>The smell reminds her of a time long-past and she feels suddenly embarrassed, thinking of her cauldron.</i>

 <i>MYRTLE's cauldron, standing at her son's residence, had been with her since she bought the flat on the edge of the park in the late twenties.
 Back then it had been easier to haul around enormous bowls of iron without anyone turning an eye.
 Easier, but then again, not easy.</i>